-Part of the small 6-island archipelago, Ko Phi Phi, this island is a ring of limestone hills that surround 2 shallow bays, Maya Bay and Loh Samah.
-Maya Bay is considered a great place to dive and snorkel as its hard coral reef attracts a variety of fish.
+Part of the small 6-island archipelago, Koh Phi Phi, this island is a ring of limestone hills that surround 2 shallow bays, Maya Bay and Loh Samah.
+Maya Bay is considered a heaven for diving and snorkeling as its hard coral reef attracts a variety of fish.

 It might also look familiar to some die-hard Leonardo DiCaprio fans as the location of The Beach, the filming of which led to a bitter lawsuit with environmentalists over beach degradation.

 This beach is located about an hour away from Ao Nang by car or boat.
-Had Yao or “Long Beach” has brown-grey sand and shallow water and not the best for those who enjoy swimming.
-Visitors come to this beach seek the isolation that’s difficult to find at Krabi’s more popular beaches.
+Had Yao or “Long Beach” has brown-grey sand and shallow water and it’s not the best for those who enjoy swimming.
+Visitors who come to this beach seek the isolation that’s difficult to find at Krabi’s more popular beaches.